r-kill/java/introToJava/loopCompare/readme.md

 # Describe programs
-The two programs compare similar for and while loops.
+The programs compare different loops that perform the same action.